All About Legacy Systems [+9 Examples with Lessons Learned]

 Sign Up

-Considering that the internet began in 1983, there are tons of examples of legacy systems.
-As technology continues to change, what was efficient just 5 years ago could be considered legacy today.
+Considering that the Internet began in 1983, there are many examples of legacy systems.
+As technology continues to change, what was efficient just five years ago could be considered legacy today.

-To make things more interesting, we've collected legacy system examples that were resolved in just the past couple of months—or that have yet to be modernized.
+To make things more interesting, we've collected legacy system examples that were resolved—or that have yet to be modernized—and considered the lessons learned from them.

 What's in this guide: